NotDarkn/ultradocs/docs/any/4-greed/any-4-4.md

 As soon as you land malicious rail the rocket <br/>
 Throw 2 coins up <br/>
 Whiplash the last hookpoint, hold the whiplash input <br/>
-Punch when the whiplash reaches the hook point to cancel it so you don’t lose ub momentum <br/>
+[Whipcancel](/speedrun-tech.html#whip-cancel) with a fist while still holding whiplash so you don’t lose ub momentum <br/>
 Throw and shoot a new coin <br/>
 Whip cancel jackhammer to kill the malicious face <br/>
 Whiplash the end hook point and whip cancel to keep momentum into the exit <br/>